ZiglaCity/LMS/README.md

 Zig's Library Management System (LMS) is a user-friendly application designed to streamline library operations.
 From managing books to tracking borrowers and customizing settings, Zig's LMS offers an efficient and intuitive solution for modern library needs.

+---

 ## Features

-### Add Books:
+- **Add Books**:
   Easily add new books to the library database with all relevant details.

-### Search:
+- **Search**:
-Search for books by title, author, or genre for quick access.
+  Search for books by:

-### Borrow:
+  - Title
+  - Author
+  - Genre

+- **Borrow**:
+  Record:
+  - Borrower details
+  - Book information
-Record borrower details and book information to track lending history.
+  to track lending history.

-### Return:
+- **Return**:
+  Log:
+  - Returnee details
-Log returnee details and update book status upon return.
+  - Update book status upon return.

-### Home Phase:
+- **Personalized Home Phase**:
   A personalized home screen greets the user by their admin name for a welcoming experience.

-### Settings Phase:
-#### **Make administrative changes such as**:
+- **Settings Phase**:
-    1.Updating the admin name.
+  - Update the admin name.
-    2.Changing the passcode securely.
+  - Change the passcode securely.
-    3.Switching between light and dark themes.
+  - Switch between light and dark themes.
-    4.Viewing the "About Author" section for developer details.
+  - View the "About Author" section for developer details.

+---

 ## Installation